mbi88/anti-alex-bot/README.md

 Then he tried to send one more gif.
 He got the result: 4th gif was deleted, message has been shown:
 "Gifs limit exceeded!
-Next gif available at Fri Jun 07 13:00:00 EEST 2019".
+Next gif available in 5min 17sec".

 ## Expected system variables